 We have made a few trips to Panama City.
 We traveled once for a doctors appointment, and then once to be tourists.

-The area surrounding Shelter Bay is jungle.
-On morning, we heard these crazy noises that sounded like dinosaurs.
+The area surrounding Shelter Bay is a jungle.
+One morning, we heard these crazy noises that sounded like dinosaurs.
 Turns out they are howler monkeys!
 There are also Capuchin monkeys, parrots, and a wide variety of unusual mammals.

 Speaking of rallies, we joined the Pacific Puddle Jump, which is a free, very loose rally.
-Conveniently for us, they had a send off party here on March 6th.
-The event featured representatives from Tahiti Crew (a agent service in Tahiti), Tahiti Tourism, Latitude 38, and Whangarei Marina in New Zealand.
-This best part was they overviewed the three main Archapeligos of French Polynesia (The Societies, the Tuamotus, and the Marquesas).
+Conveniently for us, they had a send-off party here on March 6th.
+The event featured representatives from Tahiti Crew (an agent service in Tahiti), Tahiti Tourism, Latitude 38, and Whangarei Marina in New Zealand.
+This best part was when they overviewed the three main archipelagos of French Polynesia (The Societies, the Tuamotus, and the Marquesas).
 Not that we weren’t excited to visit them before, but now we know so much more about what we get to look forward to.

 Now, our guests are relaxing by the pool.
-David is rebeding the generator exhaust (which is still leaking after he fixed it in Grenada).
+David is re-bedding the generator exhaust (which is still leaking after he fixed it in Grenada).
 I have plans to go to the grocery store tomorrow.
 Our last line handler, Hans, arrives tomorrow as well.
-We first met Hans when we did our Helia test sail at the Miami Boat Show in 2014, and you may remember him from our Thanksgiving in La Rochelle.
+We first met Hans when we did our Helia test sail at the Miami Boat Show, and then he spent Thanksgiving with us in La Rochelle.

 Wednesday, we begin our own transit of the Panama Canal.
 We will not have wifi, but we will be posting updates via our Delorme InReach which will post on our Facebook page.
 Stay tuned for all the excitement!

 The best cruising guide to Panama is Eric Bauhaus’ The Panama Cruising Guide.
 We bought ours at Shelter Bay Marina 2nd hand.